codename0og/codename-rvc-fork-3/README.md

 - **Windows:** Double-click `run-fork.bat`.
 - **Linux/macOS:** Run `run-fork.sh`.
+> In cases of having inference errors / issues on MacBooks or other M1, M2 and M3 devices: <br/>Uncomment the " export OMP_NUM_THREADS=1 " line in in the " run-fork.sh " file.

 This launches the Gradio interface in your default browser.

 ### 3. Optional: TensorBoard Monitoring